EVALUATIONS, POLICY & RESEARCH

 Soledad is responsible for leading all project and organisational management processes and ensuring that DARA maximises the quality of its outputs.
 Since 2005, Soledad has worked for DARA as an evaluator of humanitarian response in complex emergencies.
 She specializes in monitoring and evaluation systems, mixed-method approaches, humanitarian policy and international quality and accountability standards.
 Her sectoral focus includes protection, refugee/IDP assistance, food security and livelihoods, and DRR interventions.
 In addition to evaluations, she has contributed to all the editions of the Humanitarian Response Index (HRI) and the Risk Reduction Index (RRI).

-Senior Quantitative Researcher
+Evaluation Manager and Senior Researcher

 Ana does quantitative and qualitative analysis for evaluations and DRR research.
 She has been a part of the core team in projects such as the GFDRR program Evaluation, Risk Reduction Index and several WFP evaluations.
 Her field research experience includes Burkina Faso, Ghana, Honduras, Peru, Nepal and Sri Lanka.
 Prior to DARA, she worked as an environmental consultant and sustainability coordinator.
 Ana has a Master’s degree in Rural Planning and Development.